MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/source/devops-faq.md

 However, to learn the practices, we must apply them using any tools or technology.
 You can literally apply what you will learn using any other tools or technology not just the ones you’ve learned in class, and this is an additional advantage to the course: Because you have understood the foundation, tools and technology become much easier to understand and use any of them.

-## Will the course be useful in Mobile applications?
-I have taken the Programming Fundamentals Course before with Eng.
-Moshrif, will it benefit me?
-How will DevOps benefit me afterwards?
+## Will this course help with mobile apps, considering my prior Programming Fundamentals course with Eng.
+Moshrif, and how does DevOps benefit my future?

 The Course shall be useful in any specialization in software whether it's a mobile application, back-end, or full-stack because it covers the foundation of the software industry practices and principles in terms of the product’s life cycle and enhancing its performance.